Nolan Gould

-Nolan Gould (born October 28, 1998) is an American actor.
-He is known for his role as Luke Dunphy on the ABC sitcom Modern Family (2009–2020).
+Nolan Gould (born October 28, 1998) is an American actor, widely known for his role as Luke Dunphy on the ABC sitcom Modern Family (2009–2020).

 Early life and education

 Gould was born in New York City, to Angela and Edwin Gould.
 Shortly after his birth, he and his family moved to Phenix City, Alabama, due to his father's military career.
 When Gould was five years old, the family moved to California.
 His older brother, Aidan Gould, is also an actor.

 Gould is a member of Mensa, and, as of 2012, had accelerated four grades in school.
-He stated on The Ellen DeGeneres Show that he has an IQ of 150.
 During summer 2012, at age 13, Gould took a General Educational Development (GED) test and said he hoped to take online college courses.